HussOufkir/myTerraform-Sandbox/README.md

 terraform plan # to prepapre the configuration by showing the changes terraform apply # to create/update the infrastructure terraform destroy # to destroy the previously created infrastructure (I think it destroys the configuration stored in .tfstate.backup file, to verify !
 And about the manualy changes made after the creation via apply command ?
-To verify !)
+To verify !) terraform refresh # to update the state to match remote systems
 ```
+NOTE1 : The destroy command destroys what is declared in the tf file.
+If resources A, B and C have been created by terraform but they are not in the tf file during the destroy, they will be ignored and the resources D, which is the resource to destroy, will be considered.

 ## Required concepts
 ### CIDR (Classless Inter-Domain Routing)